Artiodactyl

-The roughly 270 land-based even-toed ungulate species include pigs, peccaries, hippopotamuses, antelopes, deer, giraffes, camels, llamas, alpacas, sheep, goats, and cattle.
-Many are herbivores, but suids are omnivorous, while cetaceans are almost exclusively carnivorous.
-Many of these are of great dietary, economic, and cultural importance to humans.
+The roughly 270 land-based even-toed ungulate species include pigs, peccaries, hippopotamuses, antelopes, deer, giraffes, camels, llamas, alpacas, sheep, goats and cattle.
+Many are herbivores, but suids are omnivorous, and cetaceans are entirely carnivorous.
+Artiodactyls are also known by many extinct groups such as anoplotheres, cainotheriids, merycoidodonts, entelodonts, anthracotheres, basilosaurids, and palaeomerycids.
+Many artiodactyls are of great dietary, economic, and cultural importance to humans.

 Evolutionary history

 The oldest fossils of even-toed ungulates date back to the early Eocene (about 53 million years ago).
 Since these findings almost simultaneously appeared in Europe, Asia, and North America, it is very difficult to accurately determine the origin of artiodactyls.
-The fossils are classified as belonging to the family Dichobunidae; their best-known and best-preserved member is Diacodexis.
+The earliest artiodactyls did not significantly affect ungulate locomotor disparity in North America, which suggests that artiodactyls did not outcompete more basal ungulates through competitive exclusion.
+The oldest artidactyl fossils are classified as belonging to the family Diacodexeidae; their best-known and best-preserved member is Diacodexis.
 These were small animals, some as small as a hare, with a slim build, lanky legs, and a long tail.
 Their hind legs were much longer than their front legs.
 The early to middle Eocene saw the emergence of the ancestors of most of today's mammals.

 Two formerly widespread, but now extinct, families of even-toed ungulates were Entelodontidae and Anthracotheriidae.
 Entelodonts existed from the middle Eocene to the early Miocene in Eurasia and North America.
 They had a stocky body with short legs and a massive head, which was characterized by two humps on the lower jaw bone.
 Anthracotheres had a large, porcine (pig-like) build, with short legs and an elongated muzzle.
 This group appeared in the middle Eocene up until the Pliocene, and spread throughout Eurasia, Africa, and North America.
 Anthracotheres are thought to be the ancestors of hippos, and, likewise, probably led a similar aquatic lifestyle.
-Hippopotamuses appeared in the late Miocene and occupied Africa and Asia—they never got to the Americas.
+Hippopotamuses appeared in the late Miocene and occupied Africa and Asia, but never got to the Americas.

 The camels (Tylopoda) were, during large parts of the Cenozoic, limited to North America; early forms like Cainotheriidae occupied Europe.
 Among the North American camels were groups like the stocky, short-legged Merycoidodontidae.
 They first appeared in the late Eocene and developed a great diversity of species in North America.
 Only in the late Miocene or early Pliocene did they migrate from North America into Eurasia.
-The North American varieties became extinct around 10,000 years ago.
+The North American species became extinct around 10,000 years ago.

 Suina (including pigs) have been around since the Eocene.
 In the late Eocene or the Oligocene, two families stayed in Eurasia and Africa; the peccaries, which became extinct in the Old World, exist today only in the Americas.

-South America was settled by even-toed ungulates only in the Pliocene, after the land bridge at the Isthmus of Panama formed some three million years ago.
-With only the peccaries, lamoids (or llamas), and various species of capreoline deer, South America has comparatively fewer artiodactyl families than other continents, except Australia, which has no native species.
+South America was settled by terrestrial even-toed ungulates only in the Pliocene, after the land bridge at the Isthmus of Panama formed some three million years ago.
+With only the peccaries, lamoids (or llamas), and various species of capreoline deer, South America has comparatively fewer artiodactyl families than other continents, except Australia, which has no (terrestrial) native species.